 Organic and biodynamic farming practices are paramount at Brooks.
 Janie has secured ownership of a 20-acre Eola Hills Vineyard planted to Pinot Noir and Riesling in 2009 from Don and Carlyn Byard.
 The Brooks Estate Vineyard, which includes Pinot Noir and Riesling vines that are over 35 years of age, contributes near one-third of the grapes for production.

-Pinot Noirs include a value-priced Runaway Red Pinot Noir, a Willamette Valley blend, Janus (the winery's flagship) and Rastaban which are sold online. and through the tasting room at 9360 SE Eola Hills Rd in Amity, OR.
-503-435-1278.
-8,000 cases are produced at a winery built 40 years ago by Oregon wine pioneers Don and Carolyn Byard.
+Pinot Noirs include a value-priced Runaway Red Pinot Noir, a Willamette Valley blend, Janus (the winery's flagship) and Rastaban that are sold online. and through the tasting room at 9360 SE Eola Hills Rd in Amity, OR.
+The tasting room is open Tuesday-Sunday and Monday by appointment.

 2010 Brooks Janus Willamette Valley Pinot Noir